isabella232/maya-json-export/README.md

 This assumes you will be unrolling your vertex data into un-indexed VBO.
 This was chosen because Maya, unlike WebGL, indexes UVs/Normals/Colors independently of position.
 See [here](https://github.com/mrdoob/three.js/issues/6926) for discussion.

+Motivation:

+- Specifically designed for `BufferGeometry` and `InstancedBufferGeometry`
+- Can optimize complex scenes with a lot of repeating elements (e.g. trees)

 Exports:

 - Vertex positions and their indices